-The gateway can also be connected to the Ethernet network and then open a web browser window and type in the default IP address of the gateway and press enter.
-The Communications Gateway configuration page should load.
+To configure the IP address of the Modbus TCP/IP communications gateway, connect the gateway to the TCP network then open a web browser window and type in the default IP address of the gateway (see Table 47: Gateway Default Settings below) and press enter.
+The Communications Gateway configuration login page should load.
+For the gateway login use the following credentials (case sensitive):